LukasBanana/LLGL/examples/Go/README.md

 ## Build and run examples with Go wrapper

-On Windows, the LLGL Go wrapper can be build via MSYS2/CLANG64 environment (see https://www.msys2.org/docs/environments/).
-Use the `BuildMsys2.sh` script from the root directory of this repository to build the library that is compatible with **cgo**.
+Use the build script from the root directory of this repository to build the library that is compatible with **cgo**.
+* On Windows, run `BuildMsys2.sh --golang` to build the Go wrapper with the [MSYS2/CLANG64 environment](https://www.msys2.org/docs/environments/).
+* On Linux, run `BuildLinus.sh --golang`.

+The `--golang` argument generates the intermediate configuration file *LLGL.pc* for the `pgk-config` command to find the binary dependencies.